-The Nomination Committee currently comprises three Independent Non-executive Directors, namely Dr. Low Seow Chay, Dr. Lui Ming Wah and Mr. Tsang Yiu Keung, Paul.
+The Nomination Committee currently comprises four Independent Non-executive Directors, namely Dr. Low Seow Chay, Dr. Lui Ming Wah, Mr. Tsang Yiu Keung, Paul and Mr. Look Andrew (appointed on 1 April 2022).
 Dr. Low Seow Chay is the chairman of the Nomination Committee.
 The Nomination Committee is mainly responsible for making recommendations to the Board on the appointment of Directors and the management of the board succession.
 The Nomination Committee can reasonably ensure that only candidates with capability and relevant experience will be appointed as future directors.

-During the Year, the Nomination Committee held one meeting.
+During the Year, the Nomination Committee held two meetings.
 The members of the Nomination Committee discussed and recommended the renewal of the service contracts of Executive Directors.
 They also reviewed the structure, size and composition of the Board.